adityakamath/adityakamath.github.io/_posts/2022-06-19-microros-examples.md

 	</figcaption>
 </figure>

 For next week, I want to explore the UDP transport with the Portenta and the Nano RP2040.
-Meanwhile, I expect to receive the acrylic parts and hopefully I also get the chance to visit the office and 3D print the new design for the micro AKROS robot.
+Meanwhile, I expect to receive the acrylic parts and hopefully I also get the chance to visit the office use the 3D printer.